Lane Thomas Preview, Player Props: Nationals vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox's 4.31 team ERA ranks 18th among all league pitching staffs.
+- The Red Sox have the 18th-ranked team ERA across all league pitching staffs (4.33).

-- Red Sox pitchers combine to give up 154 total home runs at a clip of 1.3 per game (to rank 25th in the league).
+- Red Sox pitchers combine to allow 158 total home runs at a rate of 1.3 per game (to rank 25th in baseball).

-- In his last time out on Thursday, the left-hander tossed 5 1/3 scoreless innings against the Kansas City Royals while surrendering six hits.
+- In his most recent time out on Friday, the lefty went 4 2/3 innings against the Detroit Tigers, allowing two earned runs while surrendering one hit.

-- In 15 games this season, the 34-year-old has amassed a 3.36 ERA and 10.1 strikeouts per nine innings, while allowing a batting average of .231 to opposing batters.
+- The 34-year-old has amassed an ERA of 4.52, with 11 strikeouts per nine innings, in 12 games this season.
+Opponents have a .232 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.